Iran’s morality police return to streets after protests in a new campaign to impose Islamic dress

 Several Iranian celebrities joined the protests, including prominent directors and actors from the country’s celebrated film industry.
 Several Iranian actresses were detained after appearing in public without the hijab or expressing support for the protests.

-In the most recent case, actress Azadeh Samadi was barred from social media and ordered by a court to seek psychological treatment for “antisocial personality disorder” after appearing at a funeral two months ago wearing a cap on her head.
+In a recent case, actress Azadeh Samadi was barred from social media and ordered by a court to seek psychological treatment for “antisocial personality disorder” after appearing at a funeral two months ago wearing a cap on her head.